Sanitek Armenia: Tax issues

 In February 2019, Armenia's State Revenue Committee (SRC) initiated a criminal case against Sanitek on charges of tax evasion on an especially large scale under Article 205 of the RA Criminal Code.
 According to the SRC's Deputy Chairman Edward Hovhannisyan, Sanitek International LLC and the Armenian branch of Sanitek LLC collectively owed approximately 600 million drams to the Armenian state.

 The SRC reported that Sanitek International LLC had failed to pay 299,918,392 drams in Value Added Tax (VAT) for the period of January-September 2018, while the Armenian branch of Sanitek LLC had unpaid taxes amounting to 280,429,121 drams.
 The tax dispute centered on Sanitek's classification of waste transport as cargo transportation, which the SRC argued was subject to VAT.
 According to Hovhannisyan, "sanitations of territories or snow removal are subject to VAT.
 We believe that transport of waste should not be considered as cargo transportation.
 In addition, the activities of the transport of waste company do not meet the criteria for cargo transportation."

 The SRC also noted that the company was in arrears regarding environmental tax payments, and announced that Sanitek International LLC and the Yerevan branch of Sanitek LLC would face complex tax audits.
-These tax issues emerged during the period when Nicholas Tawil was serving as CEO of Sanitek, though the company has disputed the SRC's characterization of its tax obligations.
+These tax issues emerged during the period when Nicholas Tawil was CEO of Sanitek, though the company has disputed the SRC's characterization of its tax obligations.